jingyiyanlol/PROJ_MAYJ_DSA4262/README.md

 Hence, it is crucial for us to investigate into means to detect such modifications to allow early detection of illnesses and open up the possibilities of immunotherapy in cancer treatments.

+If you would like access to our full training data (`data.json` and `data.info`), please contact our Professor [Jonathan Goeke](https://github.com/jonathangoeke) for access and approval.

 ![image](https://user-images.githubusercontent.com/92244042/199272325-0c6ada6a-f554-47e3-9111-7d2f53ef727b.png)
 Image source: [Spandidos Publicatios](https://www.spandidos-publications.com/10.3892/ijmm.2020.4746)

 ### Project Video:
 [![Youtube Video Thumbnail](https://user-images.githubusercontent.com/92244042/200112460-6fe7aef3-bfa9-4202-aa5c-b922128ad504.png)](https://youtu.be/LqMW0TfXFJ8)